-This report provides a snapshot of the school and a sample of the 2016 achievements and results for Kedron SHS students.
+This report provides a snapshot of the school and a sample of the 2017 achievements and results for Kedron SHS students.

-School Progress towards its goals in 2016
+School Progress towards its goals in 2017

-The four most significant achievements were;
+The most significant achievements were;

-- Continued strong overall OP results, with over 22% of our students achieving an OP 1-5. - The successful inclusion of Year 7 into the school community was supported by outstanding NAPLAN results in 2016 with our students scoring higher than the national average in all domains in Mean Scale Score, Upper Two Bands and National Minimum Average. - The introduction of INFUSE excellence programs both within the school, but also with our neighbouring primary schools in key areas such as STEM, Languages and Music. - The endorsement from our community of our 2016 to 2020 Strategic Plan.
+- Outstanding Overall Position (OP) results; - o 7 Students attained an OP 1 - o 19 Students attained an OP 2 or 3. - Over 30% of our students achieved an OP 1 5. - Over 86% of our students achieved an OP 1 15 - The school achieved outstanding NAPLAN results in 2017 with our students scoring higher than the national average in all domains in Mean Scale Score, Upper Two Bands and National Minimum Average. - The continuation of INFUSE excellence programs both within the school, but also with our neighbouring primary schools in key areas such as STEAM, Languages and Music. - The introduction of an Accelerated Learning program at the school proved both popular and successful.
+This program supports students who are performing well above their age in their core subject areas. - Our international student and languages programs enjoyed a very successful year with a range of students receiving scholarships to travel and study overseas.

-Our school, of over 1450 students in 2016, is one of the most successful multi-cultural high schools in Brisbane, Australia.
+Our school, of over 1490 students in 2017, is one of the most successful multi-cultural high schools in Brisbane, Australia.
 Located in the northern metropolitan area, our hard working staff and dedicated students achieve outstanding results in academia, music, citizenship and sport.
 The positive outcomes achieved in our Traditional, Academic, Disciplined and Diverse environment drives the continual demand for enrolment.
 Our Year 7 & 8 students represent some 50 different primary schools and across our student population a similar number of nationalities are represented.
 Some of our students travel significant distances each day to join us here at Kedron.